florianbrede-ayet/esphome-toshiba-hvac-controller/README.md

 Requirements:
 * Toshiba/Carrier RAS single- or multisplit unit with built-in WIFI interface or WIFI module support (others might work as well, but untested)
-* ESP32 DevKit 38 Pins (others work as well but might require modifications)
+* ESP32 DevKit 38 Pins (others like NodeMCU 8266 work as well but might require modifications)
 * Toshiba HVAC module (see `hardware/` directory)
 * ESPhome installed to flash the ESP32 initially